ericaraujophd/25fa-social-modeling/segregation/01_setup.md

-  similar-neighbors ; number of similar neighbors different-neighbors ; number of different neighbors total-neighbors ; total number of neighbors
+  similar-neighbors ; number of similar neighbors different-neighbors ; number of different neighbors total-neighbors ; total number of neighbors similarity ; proportion of neighbors of the same color ]
-]
 ```